British nobility: Gentlemen

-Clan Chiefs
+Clan chiefs

 Scottish and Irish Clan chiefs and chieftains form a rank of nobility.
 The title is hereditary but succession is more flexible than with most other titles.
 In Scotland, only those recognised as such by the Lord Lyon are considered legitimate Chiefs and there is a procedure for Clans currently lacking a chief to choose one.

-Feudal Titles
+Feudal titles

 Prior to the creation of the peerage, the nobility of the British isles was predominantly ordered according to feudalism.
 Feudal titles are the only titles that can be bought and sold freely by the holder, and are also not considered honours.
 For the most part there is no longer a formal tie between land and feudal titles in either England or Scotland, however many feudal titles are still connected to land rights.
 For example, the Marquess of Salisbury owns the mineral rights below Welwyn Garden City, not because of the peerage, but because he also owns the separate historic feudal title "Lord of the Manor of Hatfield" which granted these rights.
 Many feudal titles are still in the possession of noble families, and noble individuals owning Scottish baronies formerly enjoyed heraldic privileges.
 Some feudal titles held by Grand Serjeanty include (now) ceremonial offices of state, for example the King's Champion is an office held by the Lord of the Manor of Scrivelsby in Lincolnshire.
-It is debated whether any feudal title alone can in the present era afford nobility.
-In theory for example, a Lord of the Manor holds the rank of Esquire, but would only be considered noble if they also held a coat of arms, and the possession of such a title does not always guarantee eligibility.
+It is often debated by experts whether a feudal title alone can in the present era constitute nobility.
+In theory for example, a Lord of the Manor automatically holds the rank of Esquire, but should theoretically only be considered noble if they also hold a coat of arms, and it is unclear whether the possession of such a title would always automatically confer eligibility.
+In practice however, this is moot as it does not appear the heraldic authorities have ever refused an application for arms to the owner of a feudal title.